nodejs/node-gyp/README.md

  * `configure` - Generates project build files for the current platform
  * `copy` - Copies a compiled bindings to an appropriate dir for runtime detection
  * `install` - Installs node development files for the given version
+ * `list` - Lists the currently installed node development file versions
+ * `remove` - Removes a node development files for a given version

 License